Mrs. Helen Kingston was driving through the village market when her car came to a stop.

 It was the first day of the week, and many villagers living in the rural area were going about their daily activities.

-Nadia Harrison, who had just arrived at her mother's stall, was busy sampling the goods for sale.
+Nadia Harrison, who had just arrived at her mother's stall, was busy arranging the goods for sale.

 "Hmm," Mrs. Helen frowned.
-Unable to signal her driver to start the car, she carefully got out and crossed the main road.
-Then she walked ahead to Nadia's mother's stall to meet her.
+Unable to signal her driver to start the car, she carefully got out and crossed the main road, walking toward Nadia's mother's stall.

 Many passersby stopped to look at Mrs. Helen.